 Nevada Annual Rate Adjustment

-Each November, Southwest Gas files its Nevada Annual Rate Adjustment (ARA) Application to establish or modify various surcharges such as the Accumulation of Deferred Interest (ADI) rate in Southern Nevada, Unrecovered Gas Cost Expense (UGCE) rates, system Shrinkage Rates for transportation customers, Imbalance Commodity and Reservation Charges used to calculate transportation customer excess imbalance charges, General Revenues Adjustment (GRA) rates, Conservation and Energy Efficiency (CEE) rates, Infrastructure Expansion Rates (IERs), and Contract Transition Adjustment Provision (CTAP) rates.
+Each November, Southwest Gas files its Nevada Annual Rate Adjustment (ARA) Application to establish or modify various surcharges such as the Accumulation of Deferred Interest (ADI) rate in Southern Nevada, Unrecovered Gas Cost Expense (UGCE) rates, system Shrinkage Rates for transportation customers, Imbalance Commodity and Reservation Charges used to calculate transportation customer excess imbalance charges, General Revenues Adjustment (GRA) rates, Conservation and Energy Efficiency (CEE) rates, Infrastructure Expansion Rates (IERs), Contract Transition Adjustment Provision (CTAP) rates, and the Southwest Gas Transmission Company (SGTC) Volumetric Charge.

-Southwest Gas’ most recent Nevada ARA filing, submitted to the Public Utilities Commission of Nevada on November 15, 2023, requested authority to decrease rates statewide by approximately $11.4 million.
-The rate adjustments considered in the ARA typically become effective July 1 of the following year, however, because adjustments in this instance resulted in rate decreases for most rate schedules, the rate adjustments became effective May 1, 2024 to provide more timely rate relief to customers.
+Southwest Gas’ most recent Nevada ARA filing, submitted to the Public Utilities Commission of Nevada on November 15, 2024, requested authority to increase rates statewide by approximately $27 million.
+The rate adjustments considered in the ARA will become effective July 1, 2025.

-The average monthly natural gas bill for Nevada customers is expected to decrease for southern Nevada customers by $1.00 (1.0%) on a per therm basis compared to last year, and by $3.71 (2.7%) for northern Nevada customers.
+The average monthly natural gas bill for residential customers is expected to increase by $3.05 in Southern Nevada and $3.77 in Northern Nevada.
 The estimated bill for an average southern or northern Nevada residential customer is shown in the table below.

 Annual Average1